 While canine heart attacks (medical term – myocardial infarction) are rare in the UK, they can occur in dogs of any breed.
-Sadly in some parts of the USA they are reporting an increase in serious canine heart attacks, thought to be due to the increasing amounts of fast food and fatty food consumed by US pets, a reduction in the amount of exercise they take and an increase in pet obesity.
+Sadly in some parts of the USA they are reporting an increase in serious canine heart attacks.
+This is thought to be due to the increasing amounts of fast food and fatty food consumed by US pets, a reduction in the amount of exercise they take and an increase in pet obesity.
 Frighteningly many of these pets are also showing an increase in diabetes and atherosclerosis.

 What happens in a canine heart attack?

 Just as in humans, a heart attack for a dog occurs when the coronary arteries become blocked (or leak) and cut off the flow of blood to the heart muscle.
 When deprived of blood, the heart does not get sufficient oxygen or nutrients.
-Therefore, the heart muscle dies, disrupting the heart ‘s ability to beat effectively and reducing the heart’s ability to effectively pump blood to their heart and brain.
+Therefore, the heart muscle dies, disrupting the heart‘s ability to beat effectively and reducing the heart’s ability to effectively pump blood to their heart and brain.

 Additionally, just like humans, dogs can also experience heart health problems, such as heart disease and heart failure.